-Secure the affected area and courteously prohibit the media from entering the site or secured area.
-Explain that safety is paramount.
-Show them a safe place where they can stand or sit if necessary.
+Courteously prohibit members of the media from entering the site or secured area.
+Show them a safe place where they can stand or sit.

 Write down names of reporters or photographers and which publication, TV or radio station they represent.
 Contact Laura Lusson at 314-633-3493 with this information.